ros-hybrid-behaviour-planner/so_data/README.md

 DepositPheromones is a movement pattern which lets the agent return to the nest and deposit pheromones on the way.
 It is based on the ChemotaxisGe behaviour.

-Before the agent moves, it will deposit a pheromone at the place it currently is posed on.
+Before the agent moves, it will deposit a pheromone at the place it is currently placed on.
 The movement vector is calculated using the move() implementation of the ChemotaxisGe behaviour.

 ```python